animal-tree/Writing-stuff-2/Theories/Cosmogenesis-Myth.md

 # Math

-All humor intended, but the point isn't made yet.
+All humor intended, but the point isn't made.

-Let's derive it formally after a couple related works.
+Let's derive it formally, but I'd like to discuss two things:

 - The Tolkien myth of Middle Earth's cosmogenesis describes the universe Eä as a composition of musical themes evolved from the orchestrations of one being called Ilúvatar.
 I bring this up because there's some truth to the analogy of the universe as music, waves combining and interacting together to create beautiful compositions, and not just beautiful, but also dark, loud, tragic.
 - The Big Bang Theory deduces some of the earliest moments of the observable universe, but its cosmology doesn't include the first moment — the actual cosmogenetic origin point.

 Now, assuming nothing but math, I'll derive "something from nothing."
-I won't even assume the existence of nothing.
+I won't even assume the "nothing" to exist axiomatically (I almost wrote "a priori", but by definition, "a priori" is a deduction, that is, "relating to or denoting reasoning or knowledge which proceeds from theoretical deduction," via Google).
+Specifically, deduction is defined for your appreciation and scrutiny with 2 axioms and 7 definitions below.

-Since nothing but math is assumed, we'll conclude of a missing component that must physically exist, or else this deduction is true.
+Since nothing but math (deduction) is assumed, I'll prove that a missing component of reality must physically exist besides math, or else the following deduction, defined without a better definition elsewhere, is... the origin of cosmogenesis.

 ## Deduction

-Let's define deduction succinctly and in such a way that's consistent with historical use.
+This defines deduction succinctly and consistently with historical use.
+Yes actually.

 ### Proofs